pjf/pjf.github.io/ethics/_posts/2014-01-25-how-to-screw-learning-with-one-simple-belief.md

 keywords: ethics intelligence longpost learning citations science cognition
 description: "Here's a graph showing the performance of children after they've been praised for their intelligence versus their effort, and given a series of problems to solve.
 The praised for effort show an increase in performance.
 Those praised for intelligence show a frightening decrease."
 footer: "If you enjoyed this article, you may also like my video on how [All Your Brains Suck](http://pjf.id.au/talks/2011/07/29/all-your-brains-suck.html)."
+fancybox: true
 ---

-{% image right /images/ethics/praise-fail.png %}
+{% fancybox right /images/ethics/praise-fail.png %}

 This.
 Right here.
 Look at it.